Contents

 How to Protect Ourselves Against Snakes in East Africa

-Snakes can be dangerous, and it’s important to take precautions to protect yourself against them, especially in East Africa where there are many venomous snake species.
+Snakes can be dangerous, and it’s essential to take precautions to protect yourself against them, especially in East Africa, where there are many venomous snake species.

 Here are some tips to help you stay safe: